 The heading of Class 3 also covers liquid desensitized explosives.
 Liquid desensitized explosives are explosive substances which are dissolved or suspended in water or other liquid substances, to form an homogeneous liquid mixture to suppress their explosive properties.
 Such entries in Table A of Chapter 3.2 are UN Nos.
-1204, 2059, 3064, 3343 and 3357.
+1204, 2059, 3064, 3343, 3357 and 3379.

-- NOTE 1: Substances having a flash-point above 35 °C, non-toxic and non-corrosive, which, under the sustained combustibility test conditions given in sub-section 32.5.2 of Part III of the Manual of Tests and Criteria do not contain combustion are not substances of Class 3; if, however, these substances are handed over for carriage and carried whilst heated at temperatures equal to or higher than their flash-point, they are substances of Class 3. - NOTE 2: By derogation from paragraph 2.2.3.1.1 above, diesel fuel, gasoil, heating oil (light) having a flash-point above 61 °C and not more than 100 °C shall be deemed substances of Class 3, UN No. 1202. - NOTE 3: Liquids which are highly toxic on inhalation, having a flash-point below 23 °C and toxic substances, having a flash-point of 23 °C or above are substances of Class 6.1 (see 2.2.61.1). - NOTE 4: Flammable liquid substances and preparations, used as pesticides, which are highly toxic, toxic or slightly toxic and have a flash-point of 23 °C or above are substances of Class 6.1 (see 2.2.61.1). - NOTE 5: Corrosive liquids having a flash-point of 23 °C or above are substances of Class 8 (see 2.2.8.1). - NOTE 6: UN No. 2734 AMINES, LIQUID, CORROSIVE, FLAMMABLE, N.O.S., UN No. 2734 POLYAMINES, LIQUID, CORROSIVE, FLAMMABLE, N.O.S. and UN No. 2920 CORROSIVE LIQUID, FLAMMABLE, N.O.S. are substances of Class 8 (see 2.2.8.1). - NOTE 7: Pharmaceutical products ready for use, e.g. cosmetics, drugs and medicines, which are substances manufactured and packed in packagings of a type intended for retail sale or distribution for personal or household consumption are not subject to the provisions of ADR.
+NOTE 1: Substances having a flash-point above 35 °C, non-toxic and non-corrosive, which do not sustain combustion according to the criteria of sub-section 32.2.5 of Part III of the Manual of Tests and Criteria, are not substances of Class 3; if, however, these substances are handed over for carriage and carried whilst heated at temperatures equal to or higher than their flash-point, they are substances of Class 3.

+NOTE 2: By derogation from paragraph 2.2.3.1.1 above, diesel fuel, gasoil, heating oil (light) having a flash-point above 61 °C and not more than 100 °C shall be deemed substances of Class 3, UN No. 1202.

+NOTE 3: Liquids which are highly toxic on inhalation, having a flash-point below 23 °C and toxic substances, having a flash-point of 23 °C or above are substances of Class 6.1 (see 2.2.61.1).

+NOTE 4: Flammable liquid substances and preparations used as pesticides, which are highly toxic, toxic or slightly toxic and have a flash-point of 23 °C or above are substances of Class 6.1 (see 2.2.61.1).
-- 2.2.3.1.2 The substances and articles of Class 3 are subdivided as follows: - F Flammable liquids, without subsidiary risk: - F1 Flammable liquids having a flash-point of or below 61 °C; - F2 Flammable liquids having a flash-point above 61 °C which are carried or handed over for carriage at or above their flash-point (elevated temperature substances); - FT Flammable liquids, toxic:

-FT1 Flammable liquids, toxic;
+- 2.2.3.1.2 The substances and articles of Class 3 are subdivided as follows: - F Flammable liquids, without subsidiary risk: - F1 Flammable liquids having a flash-point of or below 61 °C; - F2 Flammable liquids having a flash-point above 61 °C which are carried or handed over for carriage at or above their flash-point (elevated temperature substances); - FT Flammable liquids, toxic: - FT1 Flammable liquids, toxic; - FT2 Pesticides:

-FT2 Pesticides;